 The Software Engineering certificate is designed to prepare students to address important aspects of software development including: developing the student's ability to communicate ideas; develop and manage software products; and to understand the complexities of building quality into a software product.
 To earn the certificate the four course set below must be completed within a four year time limit.

 Certificate - Software Engineering (4 courses)

 SWEN 5130 Requirements Engineering

 SWEN 5232 Software Construction

-SWEN 5234 or Software Engineering Processes or
+SWEN 5234 Software Processes

+Or

-SWEN 5132 Design Patterns
+SWEN 5132 Software Design Patterns

 SWEN 5432 Software Engineering Life Cycle